ngs-docs/2018-ggg-rstudio-bioinformatics-ws/running-command-line-blast.md

 -rw-r--r-- 4 jovyan jovyan       13 Feb 20 01:03 runtime.txt
 -rw-r--r-- 1 jovyan jovyan 13963093 Feb 21 01:41 zebrafish.1.protein.faa.gz
 ```

+(Note that this matches what you'll see if you look at the RStudio file browser,
+lower left.)

 All three of the files are FASTA protein files (that's what the .faa
 suggests) that are compressed with `gzip` (that's what the .gz means).